 Servings: 6 servings

-French Onion Soup Chicken is a savory, cheesy dish that’s easy to prepare and perfect for family dinners or casual hosting.
+Chicken and French Onion Soup Casserole is a savory, cheesy dish that’s easy to prepare and perfect for family dinners or casual hosting.
 Made with caramelized onions, provolone, and tender chicken thighs, this one-pan bake delivers comforting flavor with minimal prep.
 Enjoy it at your next gathering to create warm, meaningful moments around the table.

 Print recipes anytime as part of 🍍Intentional Hospitality family!
 Sign up once, and you’ll always have recipe printing at your fingertips.
 No need to join our newsletter but would love to have you!